gaulinmp/mgaulin.com/content/pages/vita.rst

     * Presented at the 2020 Lone Star Conference.

-* `The Salience of Creditors' Interests and CEO Compensation <https://papers.ssrn.com/abstract=2967326>`__ with Brian Akins, Jonathan Bitting, and David De Angelis, 2023

-    * Presented at China International Conference in Finance, Lone Star Finance Conference, Annual Meeting of the Financial Management Association, Rice University.

 * `Information Revelation of Decentralized Crisis Management: Evidence from Natural Experiments on Mask Mandates <https://papers.ssrn.com/abstract=3736407>`__, with Nathan Seegert, Mu-Jeung Yang, Francisco Navarro-Sanchez, 2020